360 Crescent kick: 1080 kicks

 Yet another derivative of the 360 kick is the 1080 kick.
 It is the same principle as a 720 except that there are two and a half spins plus the step in, instead of one and a half, hence the name "1080".
-While theoretically all the variations of the original 360 kick are applicable to a 1080 kick, there are actually few variations of a 1080 that have actually be successfully executed.
+While theoretically all the variations of the original 360 kick are applicable to a 1080 kick, there are actually a few variations of a 1080 that have been successfully executed.
 Some of them include the 1080 Double and the Cheat 1080.
-Some tricking practitioners as Gary Ip already broke the mark of the 1260 kick, which involves approximately three spins in the air executing a round/crescent kick before the non-kicking feet hits the ground.
+Some tricking practitioners, such as Gary Ip, have already broken the mark of the 1260 kick, which involves approximately three spins in the air executing a round/crescent kick before the non-kicking foot hits the ground.
 Because of the difficulty of this move, it is often performed only by those who already have years of kicking/Martial Arts training.